medispring/icure-form/README.md

 - `getMetadata(id: string, revisions: (string | null)[]): VersionedData<Metadata>` : obtains the metadata of a specific value, for the specified revisions.
 - `getValidationErrors(): [FieldMetadata, string][]`: returns the validation errors of the form values container for the values that are currently stored in it.
 - `getChildren(): FormValuesContainer<Value, Metadata>[]` : returns the children of the form values container
-- `setValue(label: string, language: string, data?: Value, id?: string, metadata?: Metadata): FormValuesContainerMutation<Value, Metadata, FormValuesContainer<Value, Metadata>, ID>` : modifies the value associated to a field in the form values container.
-As a form values container is immutable, this method returns a mutation wrapping a new form values container along with the modified value.
+- `setValue(label: string, language: string, data?: Value, id?: string, metadata?: Metadata): void` : modifies the value associated to a field in the form values container.
-- `setMetadata(label: string, metadata: Metadata, id?: string): FormValuesContainerMutation<Value, Metadata, FormValuesContainer<Value, Metadata>, ID>` : modifies the metadata associated to a value in the form values container.
-As a form values container is immutable, this method returns a mutation wrapping a new form values container along with the modified metadata.
+- `setMetadata(label: string, metadata: Metadata, id?: string): void` : modifies the metadata associated to a value in the form values container.
-- `delete(valueId: string): FormValuesContainerMutation<Value, Metadata, FormValuesContainer<Value, Metadata>, void>` : deletes a value from the form values container.
-As a form values container is immutable, this method returns a mutation wrapping a new form values container without the deleted value.
+- `delete(valueId: string): void` : deletes a value from the form values container.
-- `addChild(anchorId: string, templateId: string, label: string): Promise<FormValuesContainerMutation<Value, Metadata, FormValuesContainer<Value, Metadata>, FormValuesContainer<Value, Metadata>>>`: adds a child to the form values container.
-As a form values container is immutable, this method returns a mutation wrapping a new form values container with the added child.
+- `addChild(anchorId: string, templateId: string, label: string): Promise<void>`: adds a child to the form values container.
-- `removeChild(container: FormValuesContainer<Value, Metadata>): Promise<FormValuesContainerMutation<Value, Metadata, FormValuesContainer<Value, Metadata>, void>>` : removes a child from the form values container.
-As a form values container is immutable, this method returns a mutation wrapping a new form values container without the removed child.
+- `removeChild(container: FormValuesContainer<Value, Metadata>): Promise<void>` : removes a child from the form values container.
 - `registerChangeListener(listener: (newValue: FormValuesContainer<Value, Metadata>) => void): void` : registers a listener that will be called whenever the form values container is modified.
 - `unregisterChangeListener(listener: (newValue: FormValuesContainer<Value, Metadata>) => void): void` : unregisters a listener that was previously registered.
+- `synchronise(): FormValuesContainer<Value, Metadata>`: makes sure the hierarchy of form value containers listeners is correctly connected internally.
+This method has to be called when a form value container that has been extract from a undo redo stack is reused.

 It is very important to understand that the renderer has no knowledge of the inner-workings of the form values container.
 It only knows how to render the form based on the form object and the values that are stored in the form values container.